accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.4/annexe.md

     title: User preferences
 ---

-#### Particular cases
+#### Special cases

-The exception to this criterion is content for which the user has no possibility of personalization:
+The exception to this criterion is content for which the user has no possibility of personalisation:

 - Subtitles embedded in a video;
-- Texts in images;
+- Text in images;
-- The text within a `<canvas>` tag.
+- Text within a `<canvas>` tag.